chrisdone-archive/scrobble/README.md

 the server as a library and do what you want with the scrobbled tracks.

+It also supports scrobbling to Last.fm or other scrobbler service, see the Client module.

 See [the Audioscrobbler documentation for the protocol.](http://www.audioscrobbler.net/development/protocol/)